JamesSowell/SubscriptionManager/README.md

 # Subscription-Manager
-Subscription Manager App made with Nodejs and postgres
+Subscription Manager Api made with Nodejs and postgres